Nizmox/ntmade/readme.md

 * Games show method should be tied to the game name (rather than just id).
 This should be used for linking.
 * Games section should be sortable.
 * Add Pagination to Articles.

+Minor Changes:-

 * Caption in Articles should not be visible if there is no caption.
+* Add link to reset password from setup page
+* Style forgot password
+* Change field size for email and password